Welcome to our parents.

 We have robust procedures for admitting anyone into the school who will work with children and any visitor without a DBS (formerly CRB) certificate, including parents, is accompanied at all times.

 All visitors are provided with our Safeguarding Leaflet (see left) which outlines the procedure for reporting any concerns they may have.

 Anyone witnessing a disclosure or feeling concern is directed to immediately record the details on our electronic system called Safeguard.
-Where is it not possible to access a computer, or in the event of a visitor being concerned, one of the school’s internal concern forms (pink slips) and to return it to one of the DSLs as soon as possible.
+Where is it not possible to access a computer, or in the event of a visitor being concerned, one of the school’s internal concern forms (pink slips) is completed and to returned to one of the DSLs as soon as possible.

 Please see our Child Protection policy for more detail about recognising the signs of abuse and the procedures to follow.

 If you are a parent and have concerns about any child, whether a pupil at Rockingham or not, then you should contact the Multi Agency Safeguarding Hub (MASH team) on 03001267000 (option 1).
 You can do this anonymously if you prefer.